An easy one pot vegan Indian pumpkin curry is a perfect fall or winter recipe with a melange of flavours.

 Add the ground spices that is 3 tsp of coriander powder, 2 tsp of cumin powder, 2 tsp of turmeric powder and chilli powder and salt to taste.

 Saute for 3-4 minutes.
-You can add water ( 2-3 tsp) from time to time if the vegetables catches the bottom, but pumpkins to tend to leave water.
+You can add water (2-3 tsp) from time to time if the vegetables catches the bottom, but pumpkins tend to leave water so be mindful before adding water.

 Add tomato puree and cover the vegetables well with the spices and tomatoes.
 Let it cook for another 4-5 minutes.